OCR-D/ocrd_all/README.md

 #### _show_

-Print the venv directory, the module directories, and the executable names.
+Print the venv directory, the module directories, and the executable names – as configured by the current variables.

 #### _check_